ThisIsOJAS/netflix-gpt/README.md

 - Added Update profile upon account creation
 - BugFix: Sign up user displayName and profile picture update
 - BugFix: If the user is not logged in, redirect them to login page and vice-versa
+- Unsubscribed to the onAuthStateChanged callback in Header
+- Add hardcoded files to constants.js (urls, photos, etc)
+- Register at TMBD and create an app over there to get access token
+- Get Data from TMBD now playing movies list API
+- Custom Hook for Now Playing Movies
+- Create Movie Slice
+- Update store with Movies Data
+- Planning for Main Container and Secondary Container
+- Fetch Data for Trailer Video
+- Update store with Trailer Data
+- Embedded the YouTube Video and made it autoplay, mute, reducedc controls, in loop and reduced branding
+- Tailwind to make Main Container as close to Netflix Design

 ## Features